Tasseography: History

 Western tasseography can be linked to medieval European fortune tellers who developed their readings from splatters of wax, lead, and other molten substances, which are related to many similar and established rituals in Asia such as pagtatawas.

 According to different sources, coffee fortune-telling first appeared in the Ottoman Palaces in the 1500s.
 Arabic coffee is a coffee culture that later spread from Yemen to the rest of the Middle East, Ottoman Empire and the Balkans, and then to many parts of the world.
 Coffee started somewhere in the Arab world and West Asia.
 When they were bored, the concubines in the Ottoman harem used to drink coffee and tell each other fortunes to chat and gossip.

 Method of tea-leaf reading

 The Encyclopedia of Occultism & Parapsychology, Fifth Edition, Vol. 2, edited by J. Gordon Melton, notes:

 Melton's described methods of pouring away the tea and shaking the cup are rarely seen; most readers ask the querent to drink the tea off, then swirl the cup.

+Regarding interpretation of leaves, according to James Randi, "Leaves on the bottom, we're told, indicate the distant future, those on the rim the immediate future.
+Tea leaf stems represent persons.
+Fat stems are fat people, for example."